ricwein/FileSystem/README.md

 - `Memory\Resource`: Reads resource content into **MEMORY** on construction.
 The resource can be closed afterwards.

-> ATTENTION: Usually it's a better idea to just use `Stream` instead!
+> ATTENTION: Usually it's a better idea to just use `Storage\Stream` instead!

  ```php
 use ricwein\FileSystem\File;